 The recommended treatment for a meningioma will depend on the location and grade, whether it is causing symptoms and the age and general health of the patient.

 Possible treatments include observation, surgery and/or radiation therapy.
-Doctors will need to weigh up the potential benefits of treatment versus the potential side effects from treatment.
+Doctors will need to weigh up the potential benefits of treatment versus the potential side effects of the treatment.

 For small low grade meningiomas that are not causing symptoms close observation with repeat imaging may be recommended.
 If the meningioma increases in size quickly or starts causing symptoms, treatment would then be recommended.